Nethrananda/Login-and-Registration/README.md

 # Login-and-Registration
-This form is used for Login and Registration
+This form is used for Login and Registration of data